sashadev-sky/ADT-Guide/README.md

 2\) **N-ary Tree (Poly Tree)**
 - Can have an arbitrary number of children.
-- Does not have the additional restrictions of the search tree above.
+- Does not have the additional restriction of the search tree above.
 - Note: complexities for the Poly Tree and Binary Tree are the same.

 - **Time Complexity**